 Do you remember when you couldn't go about your day without spotting someone flaunting dip dye?
 Our obsession with all things ombré, balayage and dip-dye may have softened in recent years, but come summer, lighter lengths always seem quite appealing.
 Back when the trend was born, the majority of dip-dyes you’d see featured darker roots and lightened tips, re-creating the same subtle, sun-kissed finish of childhood summers past.

 >But dip-dye has come a long way.
 Now it’s seen on all manner of hair colours and textures, with acid brights and pastel tones joining the traditional bronde palette.
-Search “dip dye” on Pinterest, and you’ll be treated to a raft of two-tone looks in a rainbow of shades, from golden toffee to pumpkin spice to aquamarine.
+Search “dip dye” on Pinterest and you’ll be treated to a raft of two-tone looks in a rainbow of shades, from golden toffee to pumpkin spice to aquamarine.
 Let’s clear one thing up, though: While many still think ombré, balayage and dip-dye are one and the same, there are a few crucial differences between these colouring techniques that you need to be aware of.

 >Dip-dye: Two colours make up a dip dye; the root shade and the tone throughout the tips.
 Done right, your hair will appear as if it has been literally dipped in dye (hence the name).